 - 1 cup icing/powdered sugar 125g

-Preheat the oven to 200C/400F/Gas 6, and adjust the baking rack to the middle-low position.
+- Preheat the oven to 200C/400F/Gas 6.
 Line a baking tray with parchment paper or a silicone mat, and set aside.

-In a separate bowl, whisk together the egg, yogurt, and lemon juice until combined.
-Pour into the flour mixture and, using a spatula, gently fold until a soft dough is formed.
+In a separate bowl, whisk together the egg, cream, and lemon extract until combined.
+Pour into the flour mixture and gently fold in until a soft dough is formed.
 Do not overmix.

 Turn the dough out onto a lightly floured surface, and shape into an 8-inch round disc.
-Cut into 8 wedges, and transfer them to the prepared baking tray, 2 inches apart.
-Lightly brush each scone with heavy cream (if desired), then bake for 20 - 25 minutes until lightly golden brown.
-Remove from the oven and allow to cool for a few minutes while you make the glaze.
+Cut into 8 wedges, and transfer them to the prepared baking tray.

-Whisk together the icing sugar and lemon juice until smooth and slightly runny.
-Drizzle over warm or room temperature scones and enjoy!
+Whisk together the icing sugar, extract, and milk until smooth and slightly runny.
+Add more milk if the glaze is too thick, or more icing sugar if too runny.
+Drizzle over warm or room temperature scones, and enjoy!